The Top 5 Mental Health Benefits of Exercising Outdoors

 Do you notice that you get more depressed during the winter months?

-The reason behind those feelings might be because the days are shorter and the sun doesn't hit your area in a direct manner, many people suffer from a type of depression formally known as Seasonal Affective Disorder (SAD).
+Because the days are shorter and the sun doesn't hit your area in as direct of a manner, many people suffer from a form of depression formally known as Seasonal Affective Disorder (SAD).
 Oftentimes, people call SAD "the winter blues."

 So, if you get sad during the winter time, what should you do?